Welcome to today's edition of the Rush 24-7 podcast.

 If he was shown the good things, then the drive-by media has seen them as well, and they choose to ignore them.

-Uh there it it folks, it frosts me.
+Folks, it frosts me.

-It just frosts me that well, at the same time people are demanding we send troops into Darfur and other places around the world, like Bosnia, where we have no stated national interest, no goal.
+It just frosts me that, well, at the same time, people are demanding we send troops into Darfur and other places around the world, like Bosnia, where we have no stated national interest, no goal.

 We had 3,000 Americans murdered in 9-11.

-He says, though it never happened.
+He says, though, it never happened.

-Like we're the problem.
+Like, we're the problem.

 We caused it.